Engaging your people around a common shared purpose

 It’s a great example of no matter how large or small someone’s role, everyone can be unified by a broader purpose and understand their role in making it happen.

-Creating a strong sense of purpose
+Start driving a strong sense of purpose through your business?

 Here are some ideas on where to start…